Baking Steel Bakers Percentage Explained

 Yes!
 Baker's percentage works for all types of dough, including bread, focaccia, bagels, and more.
 It's a universal baking tool for consistent results.

 Yes — accuracy is key.
-Measuring by weight instead of volume ensures your baker’s percentages are correct and your dough turns out the same every time.
-Here is one of my favorites.
+Measuring by weight instead of volume ensures your baker's percentages are correct and your dough turns out the same every time.
+A good kitchen scale is one of the best investments you can make for your baking.

 Do I really need a micro scale for pizza dough?